 - Laminate the shapes so that they are ready to go.

 - Using a dry erase marker, write numbers that, when used in an equation, are appropriate to the level in which your students are currently working.

 - You can place one or several numbers in each shape.

-- Create engaging early finisher problems at the level of your students by using the names of the shapes in your problems.
+- Create an engaging early finisher stash of problems at the level of your students by using the names of shapes in your problems.
 For the early grades, use simple numbers, adding, subtracting, and simple shapes.

 - For upper elementary students, use larger numbers, all four operations, place value, fractions, irregular shapes, place value, etc.